Slatina, Romania

 Slatina ([ˈslatina], Слатина) is the capital city of Olt County, Romania, on the river Olt.
 It is located in the south of Romania, on the eastern side of the river Olt, in the historical region of Muntenia.
-The population was 70,293 in 2011; the urban area has around 85,000 inhabitants.
+The population was 63,487 in 2021; the urban area has around 85,000 inhabitants.
 It is an important industrial center.

 The city administers one village, Cireașov.

 History

 The town of Slatina was first mentioned on January 20, 1368 in an official document issued by Vladislav I Vlaicu, Prince of Wallachia.
 The document stated that merchants from the Transylvanian city of Brașov would not pay customs when passing through Slatina.
 The word Slatina is of Slavic origin, and means "marsh, swamp, watery plain".

 Economy

 Alro Slatina, the largest aluminum producing factories in Southeastern Europe, is located in the city.
-Other companies based in Slatina include ALPROM (which, like ALRO, is a subsidiary of VIMETCOGROUP), Altur (engine set manufacturer), Pirelli Tires Romania (tire-manufacturer), Steel Cord Romania (steel cord for tires), TMK Artrom (seamless steel tubes), Prysmian (electronic and electric wires and cables) and Benteler.
+Other companies based in Slatina include ALPROM (which, like ALRO, is a subsidiary of VIMETCOGROUP), Altur (engine set manufacturer), Pirelli Tires Romania (tire-manufacturer), Steel Cord Romania (steel cord for tires), Artrom Steel Tubes (seamless steel tubes), Prysmian (electronic and electric wires and cables) and Benteler.

 One of the oldest private businesses in Romania is the Slatina-based pastry shop Atletul Albanez ("The Albanian Athlete").